osama-elsman/Rotary_Engine_Rotor_Generator/README.md

 Epitrochoid Geometry Calculator for Rotary Engines This MATLAB script calculates the epitrochoid geometry for rotary engines based on the values of eccentricity and the rotor area required.

-Installation
+Versions
+R_Calculator6GUI2.m is the final version with the GUI Installation
 Clone the repository or download the R_Calculator_GUI.m file.
 Open the file in MATLAB.